 10.1 The site is without notation on the Kirklees Local Plan.
-Policy PLP1 (as modified) which states that when considering development proposals, the council will take a positive approach that reflects the presumption in favour of sustainable development contained in the NPPF.
-PLP1 goes on further stating:
+Policy LP1) which states that when considering development proposals, the council will take a positive approach that reflects the presumption in favour of sustainable development contained in the NPPF.
+LP1 goes on further stating: